maitag/littleBigInt/README.md

 ## missing features

-- string in/output for any base
 - division with remainder
+- string output for any base
 - modulo
 - pow and modPow
 - binary operations